Ready to start your online business? Find out the 20 things to do to make your online business a success.

 Whether one markets products and services face-to-face or online, it still involves human beings.
 Building authentic relationships with customers, peers, and other online business owners will help you stand out online.

 Pro tip: The beauty of being a small business owner is that you get to interact with your customers directly and build one-on-one relationships.
-Humans have emotions, and this is something crucial to the success of your business.
-Don’t believe me?
-That’s okay.
-I hope this article will help change your mind.

 15. Aim for Progression, Not Perfection